 - AS.280.350 Fundamentals of Epidemiology (fall and spring)

 Intermediate Public Health Courses

-Choose three additional courses at the 200-400 level from this list.
-(Other courses may apply with advisor approval.)
+Students must also take three additional courses at the 200-400 level.
 Courses must be at least 3 credits each.
 No more than two Gordis Teaching Fellowship (GTF) courses can be used to fulfill this requirement.
 Please ask your advisor for more information about these courses or visit the e-catalogue.

-The applied experience requires at least 80 hours of field work experience with one program, organization, or researcher in a professional public health setting.
+The PHS Applied Experience requires at least 80 hours of field work experience with one program, organization, or researcher in a professional public health setting.
 There are a variety of ways to fulfill this requirement.
-Talk to Keri Frisch, the Experiential Learning Specialist, and see the Applied Experience page for guidance.
-Your work must be approved before you begin.
+Learn more on the Applied Experience page.

 Advanced Courses at Johns Hopkins Bloomberg School of Public Health

 Fifteen credits must be taken at JHU Bloomberg School of Public Health.
 Core courses and the academic ethics module must be completed before you register for JHSPH courses.
-Additionally, you must be in your final year of study.
+These courses are taken in your final year of study.